Ironhack-Data-Madrid-Marzo-2021/lab-pandas/README.md

 ## Deliverables

+- `pandas_1.ipynb` with your responses to each of the exercises.
-- `main.ipynb` with your responses to each of the exercises.
+- `pandas_2_concat-merge-join.ipynb` with your responses to each of the exercises.

 ## Submission